Christopher Shipman

 about the book

 Just when you thought it was safe to look into an aperture, your murderer returns to take his second shot.
 “This is your story,” he says.
 This is The Movie My Murderer Makes: Season II.
 Sharks circle the shore; wasps drop to the floor; a snake slips through your dreams.
 Who has directed you?
 How long has your murderer been following you?
 We won’t spoil it for you.
 52 Pages.
 Perfect Bound.
 Prose Poetry.
-Order from the Publisher: The Cupboard Praise: "Surprising and eerie and tender, [Shipman] takes us deeper into the carnage of memory, exposing the ways an inability to turn off the recording mechanism makes murderers of us all." -Laura Mullen "[...] a compelling, moving, and sometimes absurd book about what it means to live the examined life in the 21st century." -Brian Evenson "Shipman simultaneously writes an autobiography and challenges the premise of all autobiography." -Rodger Kamenetz
+The Publisher: The Cupboard, is now closed Praise: "Surprising and eerie and tender, [Shipman] takes us deeper into the carnage of memory, exposing the ways an inability to turn off the recording mechanism makes murderers of us all." -Laura Mullen "[...] a compelling, moving, and sometimes absurd book about what it means to live the examined life in the 21st century." -Brian Evenson "Shipman simultaneously writes an autobiography and challenges the premise of all autobiography." -Rodger Kamenetz

 About the book